circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 ### Select a Base Image

-If Debian is an acceptable operating system for your primary container, consider using Google's [`google/cloud-sdk`](https://hub.docker.com/r/google/cloud-sdk/) as a base image.
+If Debian is an acceptable operating system for your primary container, consider using Google's base image.
-Otherwise,
+You can find this image on DockerHub as [`google/cloud-sdk`](https://hub.docker.com/r/google/cloud-sdk/).
-follow the [SDK installation instructions](https://cloud.google.com/sdk/) for your base image's operating system.
+Otherwise, follow the [SDK installation instructions](https://cloud.google.com/sdk/) for your base image's operating system.

 ### Authenticate Google Cloud Platform